mfkiwl/processor-simulator/README.md

 - Simple branch prediction (predicts that every branch will be taken)
 - A GUI to depict the instructions passing through the pipeline (created with SDL)

+I also created my own assembly language and an assembler that converts assembly code into machine code.

 ![Screenshot](./screenshot.png "screenshot")

 ## Setup